ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 The watch-only wallet should indicate the transaction information when the signature request is generated.
 Once the request is received by the offline signer, the user should be able to verify the correspondence of the transaction content he is about to sign.

-- **MultiversX transaction decoding**

-The MultiversX transactions contain all the essential information for user verification:
+The transactions contain all the essential information for user verification:

 - Sender address
 - Receiver address
 - Amount
 - Fee
+- Additional data to sign

 More complex transactions include additional data fields that shall be decoded as well.
-For example, ESDT token transfer requires to decode in addition the token identifier and the value to transfer (see [[docs.multiversx/esdt-transfers]](https://docs.multiversx.com/tokens/esdt-tokens#transfers)).
+For example, ESDT token transfer on MultiversX requires to decode in addition the token identifier and the value to transfer (see [[docs.multiversx/esdt-transfers]](https://docs.multiversx.com/tokens/esdt-tokens#transfers)).
 For ESDT NFT transfer, the collection identifier, the NFT nonce, the quantity and the destination address shall be decoded (see [[docs.multiversx/nft-transfers]](https://docs.multiversx.com/tokens/nft-tokens#transfers)).
 For smart contracts, the data field of the transaction contains diverse information that shall be decoded accordingly.

-- **Stellar transaction decoding**

-The Stellar transactions contain all the essential information for user verification:

-- Sender address
-- Receiver address
-- Counter
-- Amount
-- Fee

-At the time of writing this document, smart contracts on Stellar are only in a research phase and are therefore not addressed.

 ---